Wedding Bar Options

 Consumption Bar (Pay for What’s Poured)

-• Potentially more cost-effective for smaller weddings
+• Potentially more budget-friendly for smaller weddings

-• Ideal for lighter-drinking guest lists
+• Ideal for lighter-drinking guests

 • Offers flexibility in drink selections